SW-g16/sw/documentation/domain-modelling.md

     ( x votes * on y , y is processed by z ) -> ( x is a Voter , y is a Bill , z is a VotingAssembly, x votes in z ) x is member of p -> (x is a Voter , p is a Party )

+Another trivial inference is that a Voter belongs to a certain income class (x%-buckets).
+While the inference is trivial, we don't currently have access to
+    /know about a dataset containing this information for our Voters.

+    ( Voter x income 291432 , UpperClassVoter is equivalent to ( Voter, numberOfResults(select voter v1 where v1.income > x.income)<num_voters/3*2 ) )

 ### Less Trivial Inferences

 The following Inferences involve arithmetics and gives interesting data which we can compute statistics from.